Greyhound to Tucson

 My parents made a visit after I had settled in, I think to make sure I wasn’t being brainwashed by some radical religious or hippy group.
 However when they saw the kindness and caring of my fellow ashram members, they were quickly relieved.
 My father was so excited that we were running a free kitchen, he went out and bought groceries to donate to our cause.
 My mother saw the glow in my face and she could see that something here was bringing a lot of light and happiness into my life.
 This gave me a new surge of contentment that I was doing the right thing for me, right now.

-I had been raised in a middle class suburban life in southern Caifornia where I felt the goal in life for a woman of my age and status was to focus on getting married and make enough money to buy a house with a two-car garage.
-This seemed shallow and not what I wanted to do.
+I had been raised in a middle class suburban life in southern Caifornia where I felt the goal in life for a woman of my age and status was to focus on getting married and buying a house with a two-car garage.
 Something felt empty and foreboding about this perceived future.
-I can remember that my close friends were experimenting with drugs to find some kind of deeper experience in their lives although not really finding that this could bring a more meaningful life long-term.
+I can remember that my close friends were experimenting with drugs to find some kind of deeper experience in their lives although not finding that this brought the long lasting affects they hoped for.
 So the searching had begun for me to find some kind of practice or lifestyle that would bring more meaning to my life.

 The practice I found at the ashram seemed to fulfill all of those longings.
 It was simple and pure.
 There was no deceit that I felt and a true feeling that all were trying to achieve something more through the simple practice of yoga and meditation.
 I also felt a respect for the sanctity of women and men living together that I hadn’t felt in the life I had before.